Constituting your club as a company14 March 2017

 - owns freehold or leasehold land, buildings or other property.

 Some people assume that setting up your club as a company means Executive Officers don’t have any personal liability.
 This is not the case.
-Liability still applies.
+Directors may be personally liable where they fail to meet certain duties to the company.

 Most clubs that incorporate do so as companies limited by guarantee.
 Each member guarantees to pay an amount if the club becomes insolvent, limiting their liability to that amount.
 This is often combined when applying for charitable status to the Charity Commission.